|< Previous Section||Home||Next Section >|

 Approximately how fast, in km/hr, was the car traveling?

-Study the video at this link after you finish.
+Study the video at this link after you finish part (a).
 Compare your reasoning in 1.a with the reasoning portrayed in the video.
+Re-work part (a) if you realize an error in your thinking.

 What is your interpretation of the video’s moral, “all motion is blurry”?
 How are differentials of distance traveled and time traveled related to this moral?

-Express the change in the car’s distance traveled in terms of differentials of numbers of km it traveled and numbers of hours it traveled.
+Express the variation in the car’s distance traveled in terms of differentials of numbers of km it traveled and numbers of hours it traveled.

 Sketch a graph of the car’s distance traveled (in km) with respect to the time it traveled (in hours) during the time this photo was formed, given that the car had traveled 35.7 km up to the moment this photo was taken.
 How would the graph change had the car traveled 146.2 km up to the moment this photo was taken?